Aquatic Invasive Animals

 - substantial costs to manage once introduced

-Which aquatic invasive animals are in Rhode Island?
+Which aquatic invasive animals are in RI?

 Species Present in Rhode Island